eb-ozgenc/convert/README.md

 - click "Edit in Notepad" or any other note writing program
 - change the file address (make sure that the file address you write has fromelf.exe)
 - save and close the file

--
-If you want to convert just a specific named file with .axf extention, write the filename instead of * If you want to change the output file name, change test (Do not change file extentions .axf or .srec)
+If you want to convert just a specific named file with .axf extention, write the filename instead of * If you want to change the output file name, change test (Do not change file extentions .axf .srec or .bat)